##

 function is to already

 normalize and reorder the data.
-Normalization is done to absorb the
+Normalization is done to make the

-variation between rows or columns.
-Reordering is a computation that
+variation in rows or columns comparable.
+Reordering is a computation

 similarity.

-Let’s first take a look at the data in the same order as we can find it
+Let’s first take a look at the data without normalization.

 23. Make a heatmap with the following command: